thmeier/atmospheric-fields/README.md

-# atmospheric-fields
+# Metric for Realism of Atmospheric Fields

-Projects in Machine Learning Research 2026 Course at ETH Zurich
+Project work for the course ETH AI Center Projects in Machine Learning Research 2026 at ETH Zurich.